 Not a week later, while riding in a public taxi on her way to the bank near Kampala International University, another passenger struck Leticia from behind.
 She managed to jump out of the vehicle relatively unharmed and rushed home on a boda boda (motorcycle taxi).
 Some university students later told her what had happened after she escaped: her attacker told the crowd of bystanders that Leticia was recruiting Ugandan children to be homosexuals.
 She had deserved to be punished, he explained, and the crowd agreed.
 She was lucky to have gotten away otherwise she would have faced a deadly mob.

-Leticia is no longer safe in her own home, and every day she goes out in public she puts herself risk.
+Leticia is no longer safe in her own home, and every day she goes out in public she puts herself at risk.
 She endures horrific physical and emotional abuse, and her story is tragically all too common.
 The Ugandan government, religious leaders, and politicians are terrorizing the LGBTI community, encouraging discrimination, and spreading hate to break the spirits of countless individuals.
 It is time to stop the tide of violence and discrimination.
 The Fund for Global Human Rights is committed to supporting organizations like Queer Youth Uganda.
 These organizations are providing essential support to the LGBTI community in Uganda in this time of extreme uncertainty and crisis.